uPortal-Project/uPortal-web-components/eyebrow-user-info/README.md

 ###2.
 Creating a jsp invoker
 file should be deployed into uportal jsp invoker directory `src/main/webapp/WEB-INF/jsp/Invoker/eyebrow-user-info.jsp`

+You should use the cdn link, or use a deployed version localy for test only !

 ```jsp
  <%@ include file="/WEB-INF/jsp/include.jsp" %>